actiontech/dble/README.md

-# DBLE
+# dble

-DBLE (pronouced "double", less bug and no "ou") is maintain by [ActionTech](http://www.actionsky.com/).
+dble (pronouced "double", less bug and no "ou") is maintain by [ActionTech](http://www.actionsky.com/).

-## What is DBLE?
+## What is dble?

-DBLE is a high scalability middle-ware for MySQL sharding.
+dble is a high scalability middle-ware for MySQL sharding.

 - __Sharding__
-As your business grows, you can use DBLE to replace the origin single MySQL instance.
+As your business grows, you can use dble to replace the origin single MySQL instance.

 - __Compatible with MySQL protocol__
-Use DBLE as same as MySQL.
-You can replace MySQL with DBLE to power your application without changing a single line of code in most cases.
+Use dble as same as MySQL.
+You can replace MySQL with dble to power your application without changing a single line of code in most cases.

 - __High availability__
-DBLE server can used as clustered, business will not suffer with single node fail.
+dble server can used as clustered, business will not suffer with single node fail.

 - __SQL Support__
 Support(some in Roadmap) SQL 92 standard and MySQL dialect.
 We support complex SQL query like group by, order by, distinct, join ,union, sub-query(in Roadmap) and so on.